Amiral Baudin-class ironclad: General characteristics

 The Amiral Baudin-class ships were 321 ft 6 in long between perpendiculars, 101.4 m long at the waterline, and 343 ft long overall.
 They had a beam of 21.34 m and a draft of 8.46 m.
 They displaced 11720 LT.
 The ships had a fairly minimal superstructure, with a light conning tower with an open bridge.
 They were fitted with a pair of pole masts equipped with spotting tops for their main battery guns.
 The hull was constructed with transverse and longitudinal steel frames and had a double bottom to reduce the risk of flooding.
 The hull featured a pronounced tumblehome shape common to French capital ships of the period, and they incorporated a ram bow.
 Their crews consisted of 625 officers and enlisted men.
 Steering was controlled by a single rudder.
 The ships were difficult to maneuver and they rolled badly in service, particularly in a beam sea, making them poor gun platforms.

 The ships' propulsion machinery consisted of a pair of two-shaft, vertical compound steam engines that each drove a screw propeller.
 The engines were placed in separate engine rooms, divided by a watertight bulkhead.
 Steam for the engines was provided by twelve coal-burning fire-tube boilers, which were split into four watertight boiler rooms and were ducted into a single, large funnel just aft of the conning tower.
-Amiral Baudins engines were rated to produce 6400 ihp under normal conditions and up to 8400 ihp at forced draft, for a top speed of 15 kn, while Formidable received more powerful equipment rated for 9700 ihp with forced draft, allowing her to reach 16 kn.
+Amiral Baudin's engines were rated to produce 6400 ihp under normal conditions and up to 8400 ihp at forced draft, for a top speed of 15 kn, while Formidable received more powerful equipment rated for 9700 ihp with forced draft, allowing her to reach 16 kn.
 In service, Formidable was only capable of reaching a maximum of 15.2 kn, while Amiral Baudin reached a maximum speed of 15.22 kn on her initial trials in 1888.
 Coal storage amounted to 790 LT.
 The ships were capable of steaming for 4228.5 nmi at a cruising speed of 10.69 kn.